cvs-health/testilo/README.md

 Testilo has substituted the `private` acts from the `acme` target of the batch for the placeholder when creating the job.
 Testilo also has:
 - inserted a copy of those same acts after the `axe` test act, because `axe` is a target-modifying tool.
 - let the script determine the browser type of the `launch` act.
-- added the creation time to the job.
 - given the job an ID that combines the time stamp with a differentiator and the batch ID.
 - inserted a `sources` property into the job, recording facts about the script, the batch, the target, the requester, and the report URL.
+- added a time stamp describing the creation time to the job.

 This is a valid Testaro job.